Berkey vs. Propur Water Filters

 The Berkey is a gravity-fed water system that works for indoor/outdoor use, along with emergency situations.
 It filters out contaminants, heavy metals, glyphosate and other impurities -- while preventing bacteria growth and keeping the beneficial minerals in the water.

 Berkey systems are made of polished stainless steel for quality and style.
-They can be used by as little as one person to as many as 6 people or more and it takes about 33 minutes to filter one gallon of water.
+They can be used by as little as one person to as many as 6 people or more and it takes about one hour to filter one gallon of water.

 Our Black Berkey purification element exceeds NSF/ANSI 53 standard tested by State and EPA accredited laboratories and is composed of granular activated carbon.
 Each Berkey system purchased from Berkey Filters comes with a Berkey Care lifetime warranty.